-The Brotherhood of Saint Gregory celebrated its 44th Anniversary of Foundation from July 21 to 27 as the brothers gathered for Annual Convocation and Chapter at Mount Alvernia Retreat Center in Wappingers Falls, New York.
+Gregorian Friars from near and far gathered in Annual Convocation on August 10-15, giving thanks for the community’s 46th anniversary of Foundation.
+As in past years, our annual retreat, the Chapter Meeting and many other meetings that week took place at Mount Alvernia Retreat Center in Wappingers Falls, New York.
 This annual week together serves as a refresher course in living the vocation the brothers share, through the Brotherhood’s Rule of Life.
-The Brotherhood’s Episcopal Visitor, the Rt Rev Rodney R Michel of the Diocese of Pennsylvania, was present for much of the week, celebrated the Solemn Convocation Holy Eucharist, preached on the Feast of Saint James the Apostle, scheduled individual meetings with each brother and still managed to attend the week’s events, which was a great blessing to everyone present.
+The Brotherhood’s Episcopal Visitor, the Rt Rev Rodney R Michel of the Diocese of Pennsylvania, was present for much of the week, celebrated the Solemn Convocation Holy Eucharist and preached on the Feast of Jeremy Taylor; his presence was a great blessing to everyone.